PedemonteGiacomo/OpenMp-Parallel-Computing/event-driven/README.md

 page will show the original and processed result on the same screen.
 It polls automatically until the conversion finishes so no manual refresh is needed.

+Below the images a small chart shows the processing time reported by the worker.
+You can tweak the number of OpenMP threads and the number of kernel passes using the form fields before uploading.
+Each completed job adds a bar to the graph so it's easy to benchmark different configurations.

 The setup is intentionally simple to demonstrate how a client can be completely decoupled from a processing microservice by only exchanging messages through the queue and storing payloads in object storage.